FelixMcFelix/conductor-chord/README.md

     // Call the super constructor with the module's name and a reference to the Chord object. super(chord, "EchoRPC");

+    // Use these times to configure your module's guarantees, if needed.
+    // Times are given in milliseconds.
+    this._rcTimeout = 1000;
+    this._rcRetries = 3;
+    this._rcCacheDuration = 10000;

     // Register as per usual.
     chord.registerModule(this);
   }